baghoyanlevon/toptal_2/README.md

 # **Apartment rentals**
 A simple apartment renting application built with C++/Qt and Django
 ## Build requirements
-* python 3.7 and more
+* Python 3.7 and more
-* qt 5.15 and more
+* Qt 5.15 or above
 ## Local Building

 Clone the repository.